Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box Randomized PIT for Small Depth +-Regular Circuits

+We will use this generalization to transform polynomials computed by larger depth $+$-regular circuits.
+It is important to note that, like Lemma \ref{gen-proj}, Lemma \ref{gen-proj-highdepth} is primarily aimed at establishing the non-zeroness of $\hat{f}$.
+However, in our approach, we cannot use a small automaton to directly transform $f$ into $\hat{f}$ without introducing a spurious part, $F$, as we did in the depth-5 case.
+In other words, when we apply a substitution automaton to transform $f$ the result is $\hat{f}+F$, where $F$ represents the spurious part.

+We have the following theorem, which asserts that any non-zero polynomial \( f \), computed by a depth-\( d \) circuit, can be transformed into an ordered power-sum polynomial.
+The size of the automaton that performs this transformation is analyzed in \cref{automaton-size-power-sum-transform-depth-d}.

-\begin{theorem} Let $f$ be a non-commutative polynomial of degree $D$ over $X=\{x_1,\ldots,x_n\}$ computed by a $+$-regular circuit of size $s$ and depth $d$.
-We denote the number of addition (i.e., $\sum$) layers in the circuit by $d^+$.
+\begin{theorem} Let $f$ be a non-zero non-commutative polynomial of degree $D$ over $X=\{x_1,\ldots,x_n\}$ computed by a $+$-regular circuit of size $s$ and depth $d$.
+Let $d^+$ be the number of addition (i.e., $\sum$) layers in the circuit.